 Homeworks will be posted weekly based on the lectures covered during the week.
 Students are expected to return their homework as a pdf file via CARMEN on or before the deadlines.
 Late homework submissions will not be accepted.
 Each student must produce his/her own homework to be returned in.
 Feel free to ask me for help after you have made an attempt of the questions.
-The midterm and final will be delivered remotely via CARMEN.
 All exams are closed book/closed notes.
 A basic calculator is allowed.
-You will be permitted to have one standard sized sheet of written notes to the midterm exam and the final.
 There will be no make-up exams.
 The final exam will take place at the time and date established by the University.
 Final course grades will be assigned based on the following grading scale: